-THT 311 Play Directing
+THT 311 Directing

 A practical course in the principles and techniques of bringing a play from the page to the stage.
 The course provides step-by-step practice in how to approach the play, how to find its dramatic values, and how to direct the production with these aims in mind.
-Prerequisite: consent of instructor.
-Fall semester.
+Attention will be given to the collaborative nature of art, and the requisite communication skills of a director.
+The course will delve into the theories and practice of various directing schools of thought and will culminate in the staging of one act plays as part of the Carroll season.
+Prerequisite: THT 212 or consent of instructor.
+Fall semester, even-numbered years.